JohnB08/paaskeAPI/readme.md

 ## API Endpoints

 ### GET /new_group
-Description: Creates a new group for the quiz.
+Description: Creates a new group for the quiz. <br>
-Request headers:
+Request headers: <br>
-username (string, required): Username to create the group.
+username (string, required): Username to create the group. <br>
 ## Response:

 Success (200 OK):